ccleary/summoner-the-bescarfed/README.md

 Summoner: The Bescarfed
 ======================
-The epic tale of a humble youth, Young Hero, who must take up the Scarf of Strategically-Limited Power to protect his village from the oncoming hordes of humorously named monsters, using only the power of his Scarf--and also the power of his demons.
+The epic tale of a humble youth, Young Hero, who must take up the Scarf of Strategically-Limited Power to protect his village from the oncoming hordes of humorously-named monsters, using only the power of his Scarf--and also the power of his demons.

 Forsooth this mystical Scarf, bestowed upon our youth by the Village Chief, grants him the power to summon and command various demons through magicks ancient, arcane, and spelled with a "k."